tock/tock/CONTRIBUTING.md

 ## Notes

-### Squashing
+### Rewriting History

-Once the reviewer approves your Pull Request, they might ask you to "squash" the commits.
+Once the reviewer approves your Pull Request, they might ask you to clean up the commits.
 There are a lot of reasons for this.
 If you have a lot of fixup commits, and you merge all of them directly, the git history will be bloated.
-Or, if your recent commit fixes your previous commit in the same PR, then you could simply rebased it.
+Or, if your recent commit fixes your previous commit in the same PR, then you could simply rebase it.

 To achieve this, you can use the `git rebase -i` command.

-Run `git rebase -i upstream/master`, which will bring up your default text editor with a content like:
+Run `git rebase -i`, which will bring up your default text editor with a content like:

 ```
 pick 7de252c X